EmuELEC/gptokeyb/README.md

 `export TEXTINPUT="my name"` assigns text as preset for input so that `my name` is automatically entered, once triggered

+`export PCKILLMODE="Y"` indicates that `ALT+F4` should be sent to close the app before kill mode is processed, which can be used on Linux pcs

 ### Command Line Options
 `xbox360` selects xbox360 joystick mode